joelwk/chanscope-knowledge-agents/deployment/README_DEPLOYMENT.md

 - The application runs as the non-root user `nobody:nogroup`
 - Sensitive environment variables are passed through the `.env` file
 - Data directories have appropriate permissions
+- No sensitive credentials are stored in the container
+- Environment variables containing API keys are marked as sensitive

 ## Alignment with Chanscope Approach